YHK-UEPlugins-Public/018_UEGaussianSplatting_Public/README.md

 ![image-20231103212231090](README/00_Res/01_Images/image-20231103212231090.png)

-### 7.For other issues, please refer to the "**Issues Fixing**" chapter below.
+### 7. For other issues, please refer to the "**Issues Fixing**" chapter below.

 ## Get new "3D Gaussian Splatting" resources from "[poly.cam](https://poly.cam/explore?feed=splat)" and import into our UE Example Project

-### 1.Open one "3D Gaussian Splatting" resource in the "[poly.cam](https://poly.cam/explore?feed=splat)", and click the "Save Capture" Button.
+### 1. Open one "3D Gaussian Splatting" resource in the "[poly.cam](https://poly.cam/explore?feed=splat)", and click the "Save Capture" Button.
 Save it to our own Album(Note: advance registration and login required).

 https://poly.cam/capture/9badeef6-8005-4324-9979-1260adc8dba5